kaspermeerts/BottomPanel/README.md

 ---

 This is an extension for GNOME Shell 3.2 that adds a bottom panel to the shell.
-The bottom panel includes a task bar and a button to show/hide the tray.

-This code was heavily based on [the GNOME Shell Frippery project](http://intgat.tigress.co.uk/rmy/extensions/index.html) by Ron Yorston.
-Some parts were removed, like the workspace switcher, and I have added my own work, like switching windows by scrolling.
+This code was based on [the GNOME Shell Frippery project](http://intgat.tigress.co.uk/rmy/extensions/index.html) by Ron Yorston.

+Features:
+---

++ Task bar with window list

++ Message button to show/hide the messagetray

++ Switch windows by scrolling

++ Window options on right-click

 Future plans include:
 ---

-+ Window options on right-click

 + Dragging and dropping windows

++ Grouping windows of the same application

 + Tooltips